elfrances/grs/README.md

    }
 ```

-The GRS collects the data from the progUpd messages, and periodically sends a "Leaderboard" message to all registered riders in the same gender and age group.
-Assuming there are N riders in the given gender and age group, the message would have the following format:
+The GRS collects the data from the "Progress Update" messages sent by each of the VCA's, and periodically sends a "Leaderboard" message to all registered riders in the same gender and age group.
+Assuming there are N riders in the given gender and age group, the "Leaderboard" message would have the following format:

 ```
    {